wad4444/refx/docs/docs/tutorial/guide/create-effect.md

 </Tabs>

 As you can see, we're *overriding* one of the built-in *special methods* provided by refx - `OnStart`. <br/>
 This method fires whenever your effect starts.
-You can view list of all special methods in the api. (hyperlink here idiot)
+You can view list of all special methods in the api.

 ## Constructor Arguments